gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The following are the newly deprecated items in this Gradle release.
 If you have concerns about a deprecation, please raise it via the [Gradle Forums](http://discuss.gradle.org).

-### AvailablePortFinder
+### Deprecated classes and constants

-The class `org.gradle.util.AvailablePortFinder` has been deprecated and will be removed in the next version of Gradle.
+The following classes have been deprecated and will be removed in Gradle 3.0:

+- `org.gradle.api.artifacts.ConflictResolution`.
+- `org.gradle.api.artifacts.Module`.
+- `org.gradle.api.tasks.javadoc.AntGroovydoc`.
+- `org.gradle.api.tasks.scala.AntScalaDoc`.
+- `org.gradle.BuildExceptionReporter`.
+- `org.gradle.BuildLogger`.
+- `org.gradle.BuildResultLogger`.
+- `org.gradle.TaskExecutionLogger`.
+- `org.gradle.plugins.ide.eclipse.model.EclipseDomainModel`.
+- `org.gradle.api.logging.Logging.ANT_IVY_2_SLF4J_LEVEL_MAPPER`.
+This constant is intended to be used only by the Gradle internals, and will be removed from the Gradle API.
+- `org.gradle.util.AvailablePortFinder`.
 Although this class is an internal class and not a part of the public API, some users may be utilizing it and should plan to implement an alternative.

 ### Setting Eclipse project name in beforeMerged or whenMerged hook